DanHodges/Group-Pinterest/README.md

 #NSS Group Project:  Group Pinterest
-An NSS group project with contributions from @tannert44, @shelleydaviswise, and @dan-hodges.
+An NSS group project with contributions from @tannert44, @shelleydaviswise, and @danhodges.
 This app was a project to look into how one would make a pinterest-like app with the following technologies.

 ###Technologies used:
 1. RequireJS